A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Summary and Conclusion

-We have shown a common parameter space that can account for the universe's matter-antimatter asymmetry and is consistent with low-energy neutrino data through the Casas-Ibarra parametrization.
-Furthermore, this parameter space can explain the observed relic density of dark matter while satisfying constraints from direct and indirect dark matter searches, including those by XENON-1T, LZ 2022, Fermi-LAT, and MAGIC {\it etc}.
-Our final observations are displayed in the plane of $\lambda_{H\Phi}-M_{h_2}$ for a fixed set of values.
-For the parameter choice we consider indicating that the $\sin\theta=0.1$ and $v_\phi=1000, 4000$ GeV are more appropriate parameter regions to look for the observed BAU and Dark Matter simultaneously.
-We have shown four benchmark points where a strong FOPT is possible.
-Among the four benchmark points, two benchmark points fall in the order of the observed BAU {\it i.e.,} $\mathcal{O}(10^{-10})$ and with the corresponding relic density under-abundant, $\mathcal{O}(10^{-2})$.
-We have shown the future detection perspective of Gravitational Wave signals corresponding to four benchmark points that fall in the detection sensitivity of the DECIGO-corr, U-DECIGO, and U-DECIGO-corr.
-To enhance the compatibility of strong first-order phase transitions (SFOPT) with both baryon asymmetry of the universe (BAU) and dark matter (DM) constraints, a more comprehensive exploration of the model parameter space is needed.
+We considered an interesting scenario in which the Standard Model particle content is extended with a singlet scalar to probe leptogenesis at a low scale.
+The singlet scalar couples with the right-handed neutrino pair, which enhances additional CP violation while achieving the observed BAU at a low scale.
+Here, we attempted to examine the allowed parameter space of the relic density of DM without adding an extra particle content, but with the simple extension of the SM symmetry.
+We have shown a common parameter space that provides a low-scale Leptogenesis, which is consistent with low-energy neutrino data through the Casas-Ibarra parametrization.
+Furthermore, this parameter space can explain the observed relic density of DM while satisfying constraints from direct and indirect DM searches like XENON-1T, LZ 2022, Fermi-LAT, and MAGIC {\it, etc}.
+Our final observations are displayed in the plane of $\lambda_{H\Phi}-M_{h_2}$.
+For the parameter choice, we consider indicating that the $\sin\theta=0.1$ and $v_\phi=1000, 4000$ GeV are more appropriate parameter regions to look for the observed BAU and DM simultaneously.

+{ After identifying the allowed regions of parameter space consistent with the DM phenomenology and BAU through low-scale leptogenesis, we attempted to investigate whether one could also achieve the SFOPT in the same parameter space.
+In our analysis, we found seven benchmark points that exhibited the SFOPT.
+However, only one of them (BP2) satisfied all the relevant constraints associated with the dark matter phenomenology, particularly, the latest LZ bound on DM direct detection appeared to be the most stringent one.
+The observed BAU can be obtained for all benchmark points except for BP1 and BP2.

+Our detailed analysis showed that the SFOPT along the SM-like Higgs direction typically failed to satisfy the baryon asymmetry condition.
+In contrast, the SFOPT along the BSM Higgs field direction could potentially provide the correct BAU.
+However, the corresponding benchmark points exhibit an under-abundant dark matter relic density and marginally defy the latest direct detection constraints from the LZ collaboration.
+Furthermore, we studied the stochastic gravitational wave background generated by these phase transitions, focusing on the first four representative benchmark points.
+The resulting spectra lie within the sensitivity reach of future detectors such as DECIGO-corr, U-DECIGO, and U-DECIGO-corr.

+Our results suggest that while the model can realize a successful electroweak phase transition, baryogenesis, and dark matter individually, achieving full compatibility among all three remains challenging.
+Notably, it satisfies both the BAU and DM constraints simultaneously.
+A more exhaustive scan of the parameter space may reveal regions where all these phenomena can simultaneously be satisfied.}

 \textbf{Acknowledgments}

 KM would like to thank Nandini Das for valuable discussions and acknowledges the financial support provided by the Indian Association for the Cultivation of Science (IACS), Kolkata.
 PG gratefully acknowledges the support from IACS, Kolkata, India, where most of this work was carried out.